 The Company, together with its exclusive licensee SymBio Pharmaceuticals Ltd. ("SymBio"), initiated lawsuits in the Tokyo District Court against Towa Pharmaceutical Co., Ltd. ("Towa") on December 16, 2022 and against Pfizer Japan Inc. ("Pfizer") on December 26, 2022 for patent infringement of Eagle's Japanese Patent No. 6570601 for TREAKISYM injection solution 100 mg/4mL (bendamustine hydrochloride hydrate).
 In their complaint, Eagle and SymBio sought remedies that include an injunction against the manufacture or sale of Towa and Pfizer's generic products and compensation for damages.
 Towa and Pfizer answered the complaint.
 A first hearing occurred before the Tokyo District Court in the Towa infringement action on February 6, 2023, in which the Court determined a timetable for the case.
-In the Towa action, the parties will give technical presentation before the judges and experts on October 30, 2023, and the court will reveal its view on infringement and validity on November 20, 2023.
-A first hearing occurred before the Tokyo District Court in the Pfizer infringement action on April 25, 2023, in which the Court determined a timetable for the case.
-In the Pfizer action, the parties will give technical presentation before the judges on December 13, 2023, and the court will review its view on infringement and validity on January 15, 2024.
+In the Towa action, the parties will give technical presentation before the Judges and experts on October 30, 2023, and the court will reveal its view on infringement and validity on November 20, 2023.
+A first hearing occurred before the Tokyo District Court in the Pfizer infringement action on April 25, 2023, in which the Court determined a timetable for the tase.
+In the Court determined a timetable for the case.
+In the Court determined a timetable for the case.
+In the Pfizer infringement action on April 25, 2023, in which the Court determined a timetable for the case.
+In the Pfizer infringement action on April 25, 2023, and the court will review its view on infringement and validity on January 15, 2024.